core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -14 to -15

+* Rewrite of section "Security policies"
-* "base" parameter text applies to all relative links in payload
+* Clarify that the "base" parameter text applies both to relative references both in anchor and href
-* registree -> registrant
+* Renamed "Registree-EP" to  Registrant-EP"
 * Talk of "relative references" and "URIs" rather than "relative" and "absolute" URIs.
 (The concept of "absolute URIs" of {{RFC3986}} is not needed in RD).
+* Fixed examples
+* Editorial changes

 changes from -13 to -14